TedHusted/awake/awake.md/awake.md

 “First thing I do is check my cell phone.
 It needs recharging, so I have to hunt down the charger and plug it in before I can collect my messages.”

-While Toby is reading out loud, the brain wave monitor changes again.
-Brent’s link activity indicates flickers briefly before displaying a new text.
+While Toby is reading out loud, the EEG monitor changes again.
+Brent’s link activity indicator flickers before displaying a new text.
 It wasn’t from a recognized source.
 There was no sender ID.
 Only the words:

 “Let go, Brent, let go.
 You did what you came here to do.
 It’s time to come home.
 Let go.”

 Toby continues with the book: “Four missed calls, one voicemail, two texts.”

-Lights blink rapidly.
+Lights blink.
 A klaxon sounds.
 “Code 2!” someone is shouting, “Room 314.”

 Toby is hustled out as medical staff swarm into the room.